marcinjahn/technology-notebook/src/docs/programming/javascript/angular/directives.md

 - the `[appMyDirective]` selector is in square brackets, which means that the directive will be used as an attribute.
 If our selector was without the square brackets, it would be specifying an HTML element that this directive would be applied to (like `p`).
-If it ha a dot at the beginning, it would select elements with a specified class.
+If it has a dot at the beginning, it would select elements with a specified class.
 - the `elementRef` in the constructor is the element that the directive was applied to.
 It gets injected into the instance automatically by Angular.
 The